danishnizmi/VTscanner/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- [VirusTotal](https://www.virustotal.com/) for their comprehensive threat intelligence platform
-- [Dash by Plotly](https://dash.plotly.com/) for the interactive visualization framework
-- [Requests](https://requests.readthedocs.io/) for the HTTP library

 ## ⚠️ Disclaimer

 This tool is provided for legitimate security research and incident response purposes only.
 Always ensure you have proper authorization before scanning any IOCs or accessing external services.